Radial Transport in High-Redshift Disk Galaxies Dominated by Inflowing Streams: Conclusion

 Our finding that the disk-averaged inward radial transport in the cosmological simulations is significantly weaker than the predictions of the analytical models for isolated disks poses an open question for future study.
 One option is that the dominant presence of anisotropic incoming streams from the cosmic web changes the overall conditions in the disks in a way that invalidates some of the assumptions made in the analytical models.
 In particular, it may affect the energy balance in the turbulent disk between streams, feedback, dissipation, and radial transport.
 Also, the premise that $Q$ is self-regulated to a value less than or equal to unity may not be valid for the simulated disks.
 Indeed, by analyzing a few of the VELA disks, \citet{inoue16} found that while collapsed clumps tend to have $Q<1$, proto-clump regions generally have $Q \gtrsim 2-3$.
-The high $Q$-values possibly represent excessive compressive modes of turbulence, likely induced by external perturbations, such as intense accretion along the incoming streams \citep[see also][Ginzburg et al. in preparation]{mandelker24}.
-However, there are also indications from various simulations of isolated disks for low averaged radial inflows, with significant deviations from axial symmetry, qualitatively similar to the findings from our cosmological simulations (private communications with Andreas Burkert and Oscar Agertz).
-This indicates that the weaknesses in the analytical models based on disk instability are more profound than missing the incoming streams.
+The high $Q$-values possibly represent excessive compressive modes of turbulence, likely induced by external perturbations, such as intense accretion along the incoming streams \citep[see also][]{mandelker24,ginzburg25}.
+However, there are also indications from simulations of isolated disks for low averaged radial inflows, with significant deviations from axial symmetry, qualitatively similar to the findings from our cosmological simulations (private communications with Andreas Burkert and Oscar Agertz).
+This may indicate weaknesses in the analytical models based on disk instability more profound than missing the incoming streams.
+It is also possible that contribution to gas turbulence-driving in such isolated disks by stellar feedback reduces the radial inflow rates compared to that predicted by the various disk-instability-based models ignoring feedback \citep[][]{krumholz18}.
+However, previous work by \citet{goldbaum16} using isolated disk simulations with gas fractions upto $20 \%$ show that including feedback only modestly lowers the levels of radial inflow compared to that in simulations without feedback \citep{goldbaum15}.